Roughskin spurdog

 The roughskin spurdog (Cirrhigaleus asper) is a dogfish of the family Squalidae, found circumglobally between latitudes 35°N and 35°S, at depths of between 200 m and 600 m.
 It reaches a length of 1.2 m.

 The roughskin spurdog is ovoviviparous with 21 to 22 young in a litter.

+Taxonomy

+The roughskin spurdog was first described in 1973 as Squalus asper by British ichthyologist Nigel Merrett.
+It was later quickly changed to Cirrhigaleus asper.
+The roughskin spurdog is also known as the roughskin dogfish and roughskin dogshark in English.

+Genetic and morphological analyses have confirmed that Cirrhigaleus asper is a distinct species within the genus Cirrhigaleus, separate from C. barbifer and C. australis.